shiyoungcedrickim/golink/README.md

-# golink
+# GoLink
-Shorten URLs easily with GoLink. (work in progress)
+Shorten URLs easily with GoLink.
+GoLink is still a work in progress, but it'll work great.